 - the factors which influence the decision on employment status.

 Where it is proposed from the outset that an individual be retained as an employee or paid as a worker through the University Payment System (UPS), you do not need to read this guidance.
 Further information is available on the HR website regarding recruitment of employees and workers.

 NB: Up until 2016 these guidelines only applied to individuals.
 However, the introduction of new off-payroll worker legislation means that payments to Limited companies, partnerships or agencies are now also affected.

 Who needs to read this guidance?

-Anyone involved in any of the stages of hiring someone for any kind of service(s) (outside of the normal recruitment procedures).
-This includes identifying the need to hire someone, interviewing/tendering, or making the payments.
-Also, Departmental Administrators, Finance and Human Resources staff.
+Anyone involved in any of the stages of contracting for the provision of any kind of personal service(s) (outside of the normal recruitment procedures for employees or workers).
+This includes identifying the need to contract with someone to provide services, interviewing/tendering, or making the payments, Departmental Administrators, Finance or HR Staff.